ibm-cloud-docs/power-iaas/faq.md

 3. You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.
 4. When the DC has a heavy amount of traffic, and the cache has not been refreshed within the last four minutes, Power System Virtual Server UI may display an error message.
 A subsequent page refresh will retrieve and display the updated information.

-## Why I cannot see the storage pool and tier of my boot images in the UI?
+## Why I cannot see the storage pool and tier of my boot images?
 {: #stock-image-copy-improve}
 {: faq}

 IBM improved the performance of copying a stock image into customers' accounts.
 As a result of this new feature, the newly copied stock image acts like an image reference, where volumes are not accessible to the user.
 The improved process now offers:
 1. Faster copy of stock image to your private project.
 2. The stock image cannot be exported.
 One can do VM capture and export on a deployed VM that uses the stock image.
-3. Storage pool and tier of a stock image shows "Empty" (API) or "All" (GUI) as VM can be deployed to any tier/pool by using the stock image.
+3. Storage pool and tier of a stock image shows "Empty" (API) or "Any" (UI) as VM can be deployed to any tier/pool by using the stock image.

 ## Can I select a specific resource group when I create a cloud connection?
 {: #cc-res-group}